AdnanSlef/DACC-ECTF-2021/sss/README.md

   * retrieved from .seqs file at registration
 * `KNOWN_SEQS[256]`:
   * set to all zeroes at `create_deployment` in depl secrets and .seqs file
-  * changed to 0xffff ffff ffff ffff for removed index in all .seqs files at `remove_sed`
   * stored in .seqs file at deregistration
   * retrieved from .seqs file at registration
 * `cryptkey, cryptiv`: